Myapi314/R2D2Project/README.md

 * Issue with Colcon build: \
   Colcon build only works with a specific version of setup tools.
 See [here](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/).

+* Problem with running ros2 commands from the root: \
+  Unresolved issues with accessing audio and mic properly when launching nodes as root rather than as redleader.

 # Future Work
 - Interfacing with camera